 CONDITIONS PRESENT AT BIRTH

 Putting infants on their back to sleep helps reduces the chance of SIDS.
-The American Academy of Pediatrics and the U.S. Centers for Disease Control recommend that infants be placed on their back for sleeping.
+The American Academy of Pediatrics and the U.S. Centers for Disease Control and Prevention recommend that infants be placed on their back for sleeping.

 PREMATURITY AND LOW BIRTH WEIGHT